enkidevs/curriculum/javascript/react/redux-i/use-redux-with-react-2.md

 );
 ```

 Let's look at this code step-by-step.
 We want to connect our `<Counter />` component to our `store`, and to do this we have to make use of the `connect()` method.
 What this method does is that it takes our component as input, and returns a **new** connected component class that wraps our `<Counter />` component.
 Notice how you pass the `mapStateToProps` and `Counter` to the `connect` method.
-This is because `connect()` is a higher order function, which basically means that it returns another function that takes `Counter` as argument.
+This is because `connect()` is a higher order function, which basically means that it returns another function that takes `Counter` as an argument.

 The last piece of the puzzle is the `mapStateToProps` function which does exactly what the name suggests.
-The `<Counter />` component has `count: 0` as a state, and the `mapStateToProps` function will create a new object where the key represents the name of the `prop`, in our case `count`, and the value will be extracted from `this.state.count`.
-Now, when you use `connect()` to create a new connected component, the method will pass the entire state of the `<Count />` component to the `mapStateToProps` function which in turn feeds your returned object as `prop`s to they new **connected component**.
+The `<Counter />` component has `count: 0` as a state, and the `mapStateToProps` function will create a new object where the key represents the name of the `prop`, in our case `count`, and the value will be extracted from `state.count`.
+Now, when you use `connect()` to create a new connected component, the method will pass the entire state of the `<Count />` component to the `mapStateToProps` function which in turn feeds your returned object as `prop`s to the new **connected component**.

 Phew, that was a lot of work, but we have finally managed to connect our component to our store, and we are ready to start using `react-redux`.